HoreaPHP/Crack_detection_2023/README.md

 Then go to the examples folder an run the following command:
 `pip install -e .` this allow editing of the library

-After you have installed the library go to the `pix2pix.py` and change the upsampling path with the following:
+After you have installed the library go to the `pix2pix.py` and change the upsampling path method with the following:

 ```
 def upsample(filters, size, strides, norm_type='batchnorm', apply_dropout=False):